vseventer/markmyjourney/content/blog/20170202-ljubljana-the-cutest-capital-city.md

 {{< photo "IMG_7130.JPG" >}}

 Past the market, you can find the Dragon Bridge.
-As expected, the dragon is subject to tons of fairytale stories, and one can only guess which one is true.
+As expected, the dragon is subject to tons of legends, and one can only guess which one is true.
 We crossed the bridge, and walked towards the city center along the river.

 {{< photo "IMG_7153.JPG" >}}